SpacehuhnTech/WiFiDuck/README.md

 which enables for a variety of attacks.
 Humans might not type very fast, but an automated device like this can.
 It can open a terminal and mess with your computer in a matter of a milliseconds!

+## Changes

+Changes since the [WiFi Ducky](https://github.com/spacehuhn/wifi_ducky/) predecessor:
+* Support for multiple keyboard layouts, adjustable within the script
+* No size limit per script (other than the physical limit)
+* No line length limit for the `STRING` command
+* Faster typing speed
+* Added RGB (Neopixel LED)
+* Reworked web interface
+* Replaced serial with i2c connection, to make debugging and flashing easy

 ## Hardware